friend1ws/friend1ws.github.io/index.md

 Furthermore, we have identified common aberration of an immune checkpoint gene in multiple cancers ([Kataoka, Shiraishi et al., Nature, 2016](https://www.nature.com/articles/nature18294)) through pan-cancer analysis.
-Also, we have developed a software for generating dynamic reports that are frequently necessary in the post analytical phases of cancer genome studies ([Okada et al., bioRxiv, 2017](https://www.biorxiv.org/content/early/2017/10/02/194035)).
+Also, we have developed a software for generating dynamic reports that are frequently necessary for the post-analytical phases of cancer genome studies ([Okada et al., bioRxiv, 2017](https://www.biorxiv.org/content/early/2017/10/02/194035)).

-Now, the bioinformatics community is rapidly shifting to use cloud computing, which is highly expected to enhance sharing of excessive amount of sequencing data rapidly accumurating all over the world, as well as analytical workflows developed by each research insitute.
+Now, the bioinformatics community is rapidly shifting to use cloud computing, which is highly expected to enhance sharing of the excessive amount of sequencing data rapidly accumulating all over the world, as well as analytical workflows developed by each research institute.
 I'm very interested in devising an effective framework for using cloud computing to cancer genome sequencing data.